ThibaudL/manginx/Readme.md

 $ npm install -g @manginx/cli
 ```

-After that, you must has the binary `manginx` in your path.
+After that, you must has the binary `nginx` in your path.

 You can test it with `manginx -v` which display the version of manginx.